 The whole world lived with one timid hope...

-The forests were set on fire; but with every passing hour
+The forests were set on fire; but with each passing hour it faded

 And people died quickly...